misbahfhm/JPG_Converter/README.md

 2. Allow permission to access storage
 3. You won't see anything there except the button.
 Now, Back to home, then re-open the app
 4. Choose your image that want to be converted to .jpg
+5. Click on "Convert to JPG" Button
-5. The output file will appear in same directory with your original image, but it has "_converted" addition
+6. The output file will appear in same directory with your original image, but it has "_converted" addition